camel-tooling/camel-dashboard/docs/README.md

 # Camel Dashboard Documentation

-This directory contains the documentation website for the Camel Dashboard Operator, built with [Hugo](https://gohugo.io/) and the [Docsy](https://www.docsy.dev/) theme.
+This directory contains the documentation website for the Camel Dashboard, built with [Hugo](https://gohugo.io/) and the [Docsy](https://www.docsy.dev/) theme.

 ## Prerequisites